 Cliff O'Conner operates his own financial planning office in Norcross.
 Cliff grew up as a "preachers kid" in Georgia, graduating from Georgia State University.
 He is a member of Smoke Rise Baptist Church in Stone Mountain through which he has been a frequent volunteer for various DDM building projects.
 He and his wife, Alice, live in Lilburn and they have two grown children, Danielle and Kevin.
 Cliff's interest in ministry to the disabled came from his mother's work at the Georgia Rehabilitation Center in Warm Springs, where she taught disabled students.

-Rich Reasoner Rich Reasoner is a senior financial advisor and portfolio advisor with Merrill Lynch.
+Rich Reasoner Rich Reasoner is a Senior Wealth Strategist with ACG Wealth.
 He has worked in the financial industry for more than 15 years, and previously served as a graphic designer.
 A graduate of William Jewell College in Missouri, Rich did graduate studies at the Robinson College of Business, Georgia State University.
-He and his wife, Karyn, have two young boys and Rich is active in coaching their sports teams and serving as a volunteer with Boy Scouts.
+He has two boys and is active in coaching their sports teams and serving as a volunteer with Boy Scouts.
 The Reasoners live in Suwanee and are active members of Twelve Stone Church in Lawrenceville.

 Mark Sanders VI is president and CEO of Sanders and Associates, an advisory firm specializing in public affairs.
 His office is in Atlanta but Mark lives in Bogart.
 He is a graduate of the Henry W. Grady School of Journalism at the University of Georgia as well as the Joseph Henry Lumpkin School of Law.
 Mark is a member and leader with many organizations, including Leadership Georgia, Associated Baptist Press, Cooperative Baptist Fellowship, Wake Forest Divinity School (Board of Visitors), Mercer’s Georgia Baptist College of Nursing (Board of Visitors), and Georgia College and State University Foundation.
 He and his wife, Beth, have two children who are away at college.
 They are active members of First Baptist Church in Athens where Mark has taught Sunday School and served as deacon chair.
 Mark’s family has experienced the challenges of disability because of a nephew who was injured in a tragic accident while an adolescent.